DPDK/dpdk/doc/guides/nics/mlx5.rst

   Enabled by default if supported.

+- ``fdb_def_rule_en`` parameter [int]

+  A non-zero value enables to create a dedicated rule on E-Switch root table.
+  This dedicated rule forwards all incoming packets into table 1.
+  Other rules will be created in E-Switch table original table level plus one, to improve the flow insertion rate due to skipping root table managed by firmware.
+  If set to 0, all rules will be created on the original E-Switch table level.

+  By default, the PMD will set this value to 1.

 - ``lacp_by_user`` parameter [int]

   A nonzero value enables the control of LACP traffic by the user application.